casperschipper/gameoflifev2/readme.md

 # Website The Game of Life

 This new version of the Game of Life website is built using "elmstatic".
 Elmstatic is a static site generator: it takes a folder of markdown pages and posts and turns it into static HTML website.
 It is inspired by Jekyll.

+You can customize elmstatic's layout etc.. through Elm, but you don't need to understand Elm to write content, it is all just Markdown.

 The advantage is: no database is required, so it can be completely managed through github, and the output (plain HTML) is simple enough that I can change it without too much suffering.
 Static HTML is also good for search engines and accessibility.

 To add content you need to install the following: